djpardis/mcp-code-qna/README.md

 ## Testing

 We've tested the system using both the CLI and server approaches.
 The CLI interface provides immediate results and is recommended for initial testing.
 The server provides the full MCP protocol implementation necessary for agent integration.

+> **Note:** The Grip dataset used for evaluation can be found at: https://github.com/joeyespo/grip/tree/master

 Example test results show the system correctly identifies class purposes, implementation details, and parameter usage from the codebase.